Yemen president quits, throwing country deeper into chaos

 Before Hadi quit, clusters of Houthi fighters were dotted around the perimeter of the presidential palace on Thursday.
 At Hadi’s residence, sentry points normally manned by presidential guards were empty, while a group of Houthis with an army vehicle were parked at a main entrance.

-Additional reporting by Mostafa Hashem in Cairo, Mohammed Mokhashaf in Aden; Jason Szep, Matt Spetalnick and Doina Chiacu in Washington; writing by Sami Aboudi and William Maclean; editing by David Stamp, Anna Willard and Stuart Grudgings
+Additional reporting by Mostafa Hashem in Cairo, Mohammed Mokhashaf in Aden and Doina Chiacu in Washington; writing by Sami Aboudi and William Maclean; editing by Raissa Kasolowsky, G Crosse, David Stamp and Anna Willard